Houston criminal defense attorney Neal Davis wants you to know your rights.

 “Never talk to police unless a lawyer is present,” Davis advises potential clients.
 “You do not want to be tricked or coerced into saying something that could incriminate you, and you do not want to rely on the officer to accurately reflect any conversations you have.”

 Instead, it is vital that you contact an experienced local defense attorney before making any statements to police.
-Contact the Neal Davis Law Firm today for a free legal review of your case, and then go into any meeting with the police prepared - with your defense lawyer by your side.
+Contact the Neal Davis Law Firm today for a legal review of your case, and then go into any meeting with the police prepared - with your defense lawyer by your side.

 Why Choose Neal Davis?